Leeds-Lab/CNN-Context-Objects-Scenes/README.md

-# CNN-Context-Category-Associations
+# Contextual associations represented in Convolutional Neural Networks
-This program takes a CNN model written in PyTorch and runs analyses that reveal its responsiveness to contextual information.
-It is the code used to produce the results for Aminoff et al. (2022).
+This program takes a PyTorch CNN image classification model and runs analyses that reveal its responsiveness to contextual information at each layer.
+It is the code used to produce the results for [Aminoff et al. (2022)](https://www.nature.com/articles/s41598-022-09451-y).
 The code can be run using AlexNet to calculate pearson's correlations and construct a context/category chart from the matrix data from the command line by running:

 ```
 python main.py